Dr Uma Priya Vigneswaran

 Family life is often joyful but can sometimes be difficult.
 Many families with children experience periods where life can seem more difficult and problems arise in their lives that can cause anxiety and distress.

 These feelings may be experienced by one individual or as part of the relationship between partners or between parents and children.
-I am a clinical psychologist and offer a supportive, caring and non-judgmental space where families can reflect on the situation at these times and explore different solutions to their problems.
+Engage therapy offer a supportive, caring and non-judgmental space where individuals and families can reflect on the situation at these times and explore different solutions to their problems.

-I develop a collaborative and respectful partnership with families that places the family and individuals as the expert on their lives and honours the skills, experience, knowledge and significant relationships of the people who come to meet with me.
+We develop a collaborative and respectful partnership with children, young people and their families that places them as the expert on their lives and honours the skills, experience, knowledge and significant relationships of the people who come to meet with us.

-I help families understand their situations and their behaviours by examining together the stories they use to shape their lives.
-I have found that even in the face of distressing, frightening or desperate situations, families still maintain a sense of hope and a wish for life to be better.
-We acknowledge the pain and difficulty of the situation, and I help families' harness their unique imaginative and creative problem-solving resources that allow them to discover new choices.
+We help people understand their situations and their behaviours by examining together the stories they use to shape their lives.
+We have found that even in the face of distressing, frightening or desperate situations, people still maintain a sense of hope and a wish for life to be better.
+We acknowledge the pain and difficulty of the situation, and help people harness their unique imaginative and creative problem-solving resources that allow them to discover new choices.
 As they do so stories of hope and change begin to emerge.

-Families' difficulties are unique and unlimited, however, to give you a sense of the sorts of issues I have helped some families with, they include:
+Young people and families' difficulties are unique and unlimited, however, to give you a sense of the sorts of issues we have helped some people with, they include:

 - coping with pregnancy and a new baby